 If your Instagram feed is anything like mine, you hear a lot about “gentle parenting.”
 It sounds promising.
 After all, based on the name, it would appear the alternative is something like “harsh parenting,” which I may occasionally veer into but would certainly like to avoid.
-On the flip side, it’s been hard to miss the pushback (as in here, here, and here).
+On the flip side, it’s been hard to miss the pushback.

 As is my general approach to these things, my angle into it is data.
 What does the evidence say about this trend?

 Digging into the data proved to be difficult.
 The most basic problem is that this approach to parenting isn’t especially well defined, which makes it hard to formally evaluate.
-I’ll say more on this below, but in Cribsheet I wrote about evidence-based approaches to discipline (focusing on programs like 1-2-3 Magic, Triple P–Positive Parenting, and The Incredible Years).
-Much of the data is based on specific programs: we can evaluate them because they are a specific combination of activities.
+I’ve written about evidence-based approaches to discipline before, focusing mainly on programs like 1-2-3 Magic, Triple P (the Positive Parenting Program), and The Incredible Years.
+Much of the data about parenting styles is based on specific programs: we can evaluate them because they are a specific combination of activities.
 Gentle parenting is a more nebulous approach, so even the concept of evidence is more complex.

-Before we get started: I worry a little bit that this will be read as a negative take on gentle parenting.
+Today I’ll make an attempt to talk through this trend with the lens of data.
+But before we get started: I worry a little bit that this will be read as a negative take on gentle parenting.
 In my own parenting life, however, I have found many of the tools and scripts extremely useful.
 My younger child does respond well, at least some of the time, to a script that acknowledges anger and feelings.
 I’ve taken a lot from the idea of using questions as a way into hearing how my kids feel.
-These are all part of the gentle parenting landscape.
-At the same time, I have also made use of approaches from 1-2-3 Magic that, yes, involve some time-outs.
+These are all part of the gentle-parenting landscape.
+At the same time, I have also made use of approaches from 1-2-3 Magic that involve time-outs.
 The ultimate message is about finding what works for you.

 Gentle parenting is a collection of behaviors or approaches that focus on being responsive, taking children’s feelings seriously, setting and holding boundaries, and trying to deal with difficult behaviors with discussion rather than punishment.
-It is worth noting that a lot of what is discussed in the rubric of gentle parenting is exactly the same as what is emphasized in these other positive parenting approaches.
+It is worth noting that a lot of what is discussed under the rubric of gentle parenting is exactly the same as what is emphasized in other “positive parenting” approaches.
 Understanding that kids are not adults.
 Not getting angry.
 Being consistent.
 No hitting.

 The lines are, therefore, a bit blurry.
 But as I read more, things came into focus.
 The key differentiators: no time-outs (or similar time-out-like punishments) and no rewards (no sticker charts, etc.).
 In place of these, there are (often very thoughtful) scripts that acknowledge children’s feelings and attempt to work through them.